MoshteAlex/MoshteAlex/README.md

 My focus particularly lies in PCB design, embedded firmware development, digital signal processing, microwaves, antennas and control systems.
 I am also a physics enthusiast studying it for fun.
 I learn skills and create projects that I showcase here and on LinkedIn.

 <!-- How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-MwangiAlex-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/mwangi-alex/)-->
- - I’m currently developing firmware for a biosignal data acquisition unit board I designed in Flux.ai
+ - I’m currently developing firmware for a biosignal data acquisition unit I designed in Flux.ai
  - I’m looking to collaborate on any embedded systems project
  - How to reach me: alexmoshte@gmail.com
 <!--